-The heat pump is a versatile device.
-It can both cool and heat homes.
-In summer, a heat pump extracts and transfers heat from the surrounding environment to another location.
+A heat pump is a versatile system because it can both cool and heat homes.
+During summer, a heat pump extracts and transfers heat from the surrounding environment to another location.
 In winter, it traps and moves heat from outside to inside.
-A heat pump is an integral part of a heating and cooling system.
 A functional heat pump is nothing short of a blessing in winter.
-A dysfunctional or malfunctioning heat pump, on the other hand is a major headache.
-Living with a malfunctioning heat pump that blows cold air can be a homeowner’s worst nightmare come true.
+A dysfunctional or malfunctioning heat pump, on the other hand, is a major headache.
+Living with a malfunctioning heat pump that blows cold air can be a homeowner’s worst nightmare.
 Your heat pump blowing cold air in winter is the last thing you want.
-Before things get out of hand, you need to come up with a solution to the problem.
+Before things get out of hand, contact our professional to help find a solution to the problem.

 Why do Heat Pumps Blow Cold air?

-Returning home or waking up on a chilly morning to a heat pump that blows cold air can be a harrowing experience.
+Returning home or waking up on a chilly morning to a heat pump that blows cold air can be an unpleasant experience.
 Before you start thinking about different possible solutions to the problem, you must get to the root cause of the problem.
-Here are some common reasons why heat pumps blow cold air.
+Here are some common reasons why heat pumps blow cold air:

 Low Refrigerant Level